Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit

-Let us begin with the review of a simple classical-scale invariant-SM extension.
-In some previous works\cite{1,2}, it's assumed that there exist some SM-singlet scalars ($S_i ^a$) strongly couple to each other via a hidden scalar QCD gauge interaction, with the hidden flavors $i=1,2,...,N_{f}$ as well as the hidden QCD charges $a=1,2,...,N_{c}$ under the hidden gauge group $SU(N_{c})$.
-Briefly speaking, this scenario is just an easy extension of the SM by replacing the Higgs mass term, with the interaction of a hidden scalar QCD sector plus a Higgs portal coupling, which can overall be described by the following Lagrangian:
+Let us begin with a review of a classically-scale invariant-hidden scalar QCD.
+As in the literature~\cite{Kubo:2015cna}, we assume that there exist some SM-singlet scalars ($S_i ^a$), which are strongly coupled via a hidden scalar QCD gauge interaction, with the hidden flavors $i=1,2,...,N_{f}$ as well as the hidden QCD charges $a=1,2,...,N_{c}$ under the hidden gauge group $SU(N_{c})$.
+Briefly speaking, this scenario is just an easy extension of the SM by replacing the Higgs mass term with the hidden scalar QCD sector plus a Higgs portal coupling, which can overall be described by the following Lagrangian: